-The Emergency Medicine Residency program at IU School of Medicine offers five separate, voluntary tracks for residents who can choose to focus on academic, advocacy, global health, administration or EMS.
-These options afford residents the opportunity to tailor their career focus to specific interests in these three areas and gain valuable experience prior to graduation.
+The Emergency Medicine Residency program at IU School of Medicine offers seven separate, voluntary tracks for residents who can choose to focus on a specialized area of emergency medicine.
+These options afford residents the opportunity to tailor their career focus to specific interests in these areas and gain valuable experience prior to graduation.

 The advocacy track prepares physician leaders in emergency medicine to be the voices and advocates of health care change in society.
 The advocacy track provides patient-centered advocacy strategies and teaches the basic principles of health policy and interaction with the legislative process.
 This training is accomplished through mentoring, modeling, education and outreach, information flow, and innovations in scholarships.